haddocking/haddocking.github.io/news/_posts/2015-03-11-Visit-of-Alan-Mark-from-the-Univesity-of-Queensland-in-Brisbane.md

 image:
   feature:
 ---
-[Prof. Alan Mark](http://staff.scmb.uq.edu.au/staff/alan-mark) has made many contributions to the MD field and is associated with GROMOS/Gromacs developments.
+[Prof. Alan Mark](http://staff.scmb.uq.edu.au/staff/alan-mark) has made many contributions to the molecular dynamics simulation field and is associated with [GROMOS](http://www.gromos.net)/[Gromacs](http://www.gromacs.org) developments.
 He is currently professor in the the School of Chemistry and Molecular Biosiences of the University of Queensland, St Lucia, Queensland, Australia.

 <BR>